domengorjup/netfshare/README.md

     ```py -m pip install netfshare```

 2. Navigate to the directory that you want to share the contents of.

+3. (OPTIONAL) To secure your WSGI application, set a custom `SECRET_KEY` environment variable, or create a `.env` file in the shared
+   directory defining the `SECRET_KEY`:

+        SECRET_KEY=my_secret_key

-Run `netfshare` to start the sharing service:
+4. Run `netfshare` to start the sharing service:

    ```py -m netfshare```